 We all used spreadsheets once in our lives.
 Most of us use them still.
 Sure, they are very efficient and right to the point.
 But aren't they boring?
 A little colour and a touch of art might create wonders.
 And by wonders, we mean easier to read and appealing dashboards!

-Themes are a set of predefined color and style combinations you can apply to your reports.
-Applying a theme updates the style settings of your charts, tables, background color, and text, helping to ensure your reports are visually attractive and stylistically coherent.
+Themes are a collection of color and design combinations that you can use in your reports.
+By using a consistent theme for your charts, tables, background color, and text, you can make sure that your reports are aesthetically appealing and stylistically coherent as a whole.

 How to apply a new theme

-- Unless a component is selected, the Theme and Layout panel appears on the right whenever no components are selected.
+- Unless a component is selected, the Theme and Layout panel appears on the right side of the screen.

 How to create a custom theme

 - At the top of the panel, select Customize from the drop-down menu.

-- Use the settings in the Edit theme panel to make changes to the appearance of the theme.
+- Then you may utilize the options in the Edit theme panel to make changes to the appearance of the theme.

-Report background: sets a default page background colour for all pages in the report.
+Report background: This setting determines the default page backdrop color for all pages in the report.

-Component background and border: set the default background colour, border colour, border thickness, border shape, background opacity, and borderline style.
+Component background and border: You can choose the default background color, border color, border thickness, border shape, background opacity, and borderline style for the component.

-Border shadow: determines how the border shadow appears on all components.
+Border shadow: determines how the border shadow appears on all components by default.

-Accent styles: Set default font colour and font family for text accents, including table headers, filter control and date range control headers, and control "apply" buttons, and control "submit" buttons are set by default.
+Accent styles: The font color and font family of text accents such as table headers, filter control and date range control headers, control "apply" buttons, and control "submit" buttons are set by default.

-Textbox styles: Set default background colour, font colour and font family, and border visibility for textboxes in the textbox styles section of the textbox properties window.
+Textbox styles: Type in the default background color, font color and font family, and border visibility for textboxes in the textbox styles section of the textbox properties window.

-Chart palette: This allows you to choose the colors that are used by charts that colour by series.
+Chart palette: This allows you to choose the colors that are used by charts that are colored by series.

-Chart styling default: sets the initial data colouring method used.
+Chart styling default: changes the initial data colouring method used.

-Component grid style: sets the colour of the chart and table grids is determined by the component grid style.
+Component grid style: The color of the chart and table grids is determined by the component grid style.

-Positive and negative change colours: Use positive and negative change colors to customize the appearance of the arrows and change metrics for charts that compare to previous periods.
+Positive and negative change colours: Use positive and negative change colors to customize the appearance of arrows and change metrics on charts that compare to earlier periods.

-Chart header: The chart header is responsible for controlling the behavior and color of the component header that provides options such as export, drill-down, sort, and reset action.
+Chart header: The chart header is responsible for controlling the behavior and color of the component header, which provides options such as export, drill-down, sort, and reset action.